MorpheusPD/MarsSim/README.md

 # References
-This simulated environment is used in the paper "Simulation Framework for Mobile Robots in Planetary-Like Environments".
+This simulated environment is used in "Simulation Framework for Mobile Robots in Planetary-Like Environments", in IEEE International Workshop on Metrology for Aerospace, 2020.
 If you find it useful for your projects and research, consider to cite our paper using the following BibTeX:
 ```
 @INPROCEEDINGS{giubilato2020simulation,
   author    = {R. Giubilato and A. Masili and S. Chiodini and